Sunday, January 1, 2012

 spacer

 In my piece Trio Nearly in C-minor, Bach personally intervenes at one point to suggest a harmonisation of the melodic fragment in the style to which He is accustomed.
-I'm confident you'll detect when it happens, and (you'll be relieved to know), I committed no parallel fifth sins.
-Bach wisely decides to squeeze the fragment into the tonal straight-jacket of C-minor.
+I'm confident you'll detect when it happens (Clue: it's the bar in the score marked Lento Serioso Quasi Chorale).
+You'll be relieved to know that during that fragment He committed no parallel fifth sins.
+Bach judiciously decides to squeeze the fragment into the tonal straight-jacket of C-minor.
 To our ears, His sweetly familiar harmonic language with its formulaic predictable cadences homing in relentlessly towards the inevitable tonic c-minor chord seems, in this context, to be oddly and ironically out of place ...even 'wrong', or at least inappropriate.

 spacer

-The poor student whose work he is correcting :) thankfully appears to be entirely unrepentant - except that the piece does actually end on a (albeit very brief) triad of C-minor as a polite concession to Great Teacher.
+The poor student whose work he is correcting :) thankfully appears to be entirely unrepentant - except that the piece does actually end on a (albeit extremely brief) token triad of C-minor as a polite concession to Great Teacher.
 It's as if the music's embarrassed not to cadence in C-minor, having spent most of the piece nowhere near C-minor or any other type of minor or major for that matter.
 And [*shock*] the final triad isn't even in first inversion!
 My my, isn't tradition tenacious?!
-But hey, ya gotta please the teacher if ya wanna pass, ja?
+But hey, ya haff please the teacher if you vant to pass, ja?
 Er, 7 out of 10 was OK, I suppose...
 Hmm, let's see, what do I need to do to score 8 next semester?

 spacer